james-willis/gearfinder/README.md

 inspired by or taken from [Miguel Grinberg's microblog tutorial](https://github.com/miguelgrinberg/microblog).

 ## Known Bugs
-* When a post is replied to, it registers as new again.
-I'm currently looking into the best way to determine that a post is new without missing those with replies within the first 5 minutes of posting.
+*  This should be fixed, but let me know if you're receiving emails with old posts

 * Only the first page of Mountain Project's For Sale section can be searched at this time

-* Trying to create an accoutn with an email that already exists will return an error
+* Trying to create an account with an email that already exists will return an error

 ## Installing / Getting Started
 This program is written in Python 3.5.
 It is recommended you run the app in a virtual environment.
 If you are not